Hey guys, today we are talking about heat!

 I have mentioned time and again that African hair is naturally curly and hence interfering with this natural state can have its consequences.
 This is the main reason why naturals need to protect their hair when subjecting it to any form of heat, be it when blow drying, flat iron or any other form of heat.

-1. Shampoo your hair.
-Remember to use Sulphate free shampoos.
+a.
+Shampoo your hair.
+Remember to use Sulphate-free shampoos.
 Here you will need to ensure that you cleanse your hair thoroughly as you had previously had oil soaked all over your hair.

 Remember to deep condition or protein treat your hair after the heat exposure on your hair.

 Feel free to comment or give feed back: Facebook here